Skip to article frontmatterSkip to article content

 The important lesson here is that in order to quantify the uncertainties in xx in a Bayesian inverse problem, we need to specify the data distribution (i.e., the forward model and the distribution of the noise) as well as the prior for the solution.
 A key point here is that the prior, when properly chosen, helps take care of the violation of the Hadamard conditions in an ill-posed problem.
 In the following chapters we have much more to say about all this.

-In Bayesian inverse problems and uncertainty quantification the goal is thus to determined the posterior distribution for xx.
+In Bayesian inverse problems and uncertainty quantification the goal is thus to determine the posterior for xx.
 We need to know its “shape” and characteristics because it tells us everything we want to know about the random variable xx.
 For example, we can produce point estimates of xx, and we can compute variances, covariances, and higher-order moments.